Curriculum

 Degree requirements

-A minimum of 180 quarter credits — including at least 60 upper-division credits — are required to graduate with your botany bachelor's degree.
-Major requirements and curriculum details are available on Oregon State's academic catalog.
+A minimum of 180 quarter credits — at least 60 of which must be upper-division credits — are required to graduate with your botany degree, including:

-This program asks you to create a customized, 21-credit option in collaboration with your academic advisor.
-The coursework delivered in the required customizable option will provide you with advanced knowledge and skills related to the study of plants and plant-associated organisms in natural and managed ecosystems and in the laboratory.
+You can create a customized, 21-credit option in collaboration with your academic advisor as a botany major.
+The coursework delivered in this customizable option will provide you with advanced knowledge and skills related to the study of plants and plant-associated organisms in natural and managed ecosystems and in the laboratory.

 Sample course topics